hamzakhokhar/msu-banner/README.md

 Jesus Guzman

 This project is the msu banner assignment for Software Development Methods and Tools course.
 This project was completed by team 3 using the Scrum development method.

+Jesus Guzman created a new commit. <-- and added this text.